15. ON GREEK PHILOSOPHY

-Though I am willing to extend latitude to Plotinus (and to his disciple Porphyry), I am not amenable to the superstitions entertained by certain other Neoplatonists of the pre-Islamic era.
+Although I am willing to extend latitude to Plotinus (and to his disciple Porphyry), I am not amenable to the superstitions entertained by certain other Neoplatonists of the pre-Islamic era.
 The rather bizarre post-Plotinian sense of eclecticism has no attraction for me in relation to the subject of theurgy.
 Porphyry is very different to Proclus in that respect.
 Both of these Neoplatonists were learned men, and much of their work is unfortunately lost.
 The theurgists are remote from Aristotle, and even the more mystical Plato is effectively a stranger to their extravagances.
 The treatise of Iamblichus known as De Mysteriis demonstrates the tendency to assimilate, or condone, popular religious practices and theurgic concepts.
 Such elements do not belong in a viable philosophical programme (ibid., pp. 187-189).
 It is virtually impossible to convey such reservations to some sectors of undiscriminating enthusiasm.

 The figure of Hypatia (d.415) has not always been seen in due perspective.
-This female Neoplatonist of Alexandria met a violent end at the hands of a Christian mob, and the sequence of events needs careful probing.
+This female Neoplatonist of Alexandria met a violent end at the hands of a Christian mob.
+The sequence of events needs careful probing.
 Generalisations and contractions have been in evidence, and cinema coverage has caused further confusions.

 A few remarks on Aristotle appeared in The Resurrection of Philosophy, 1989, pp. 98ff., a preliminary work but sufficient to attest some of my interests in the early 1980s (that book was written in 1984-5):